 Acupuncture and other forms of TCM (traditional Chinese medicine) have been topics of research in both mental and physical health fields.
 A compilation of case studies from Aung et al demonstrates the efficacy of proper diagnosis and various treatment methods using TCM that garnered improvements in sleep, mood, relaxation, lowered anxiety and stress levels, and other positive results.21

 Acupuncture is a TCM therapy that has demonstrated its usefulness in relieving unwanted symptoms including lessened anxiety and neuroses as well as physical pain, making it an ideal choice for an alternative to Klonopin or other benzodiazepines.22

 Our Klonopin alternatives programs are largely based on the premise that the least harmful treatment for anxiety and related symptoms resides in proper nutrition, and correct supplementation, and elimination of harmful, invasive prescription medications.
 Daneshzad et al’s 2020 study published in the Journal of Science and Agriculture showed a clear relationship between diet and the prevalence or absence of mental disorders.
 Diet correction including targeted supplementation is a powerful, proven tool for natural mental health.55

-We would encourage anyone with an interest in learning more about specific supplements to explore the cited references in the table given above.
+We would encourage anyone with an interest in learning more about specific supplements to explore the table given in Danashzad et al’s 2020 research, cited above.